GirlsOfSteelRobotics/DocsV2/source/environment-setup/Programming-Environment-Set-Up.md

                 * Switch to the `General` tab
                 * Click the `Open Anyway` button, if present
                 * Back in the error dialog, click `Cancel`
-                * Let the install script finish, but be sure to run it again to complete any canceled steps
+                * Let the installer script finish, but be sure to run it again to complete any canceled steps
         1. Launch (double-click) the `CTRE-Installer.command` script
             * A Terminal window will open to show the progress as the script runs
             * Confirm there aren't any error messages; If so, show them to Joe